VIDEO: Wisconsin veteran helps other vets through therapy animals

 WHITE LAKE, Wis. - When you drive up to Moo-Lon Labe Home for Veterans in White Lake, Wisconsin, it feels like an escape from reality.

-And that's exactly what it's supposed to be for the veterans who visit.
+According to its owner, that's exactly what it's supposed to be for the veterans who visit.

 The horses and puppies are main components of his charity, which aims to help veterans through equine therapy and service dogs.

 Klimes knows this firsthand.
-Upon leaving the Marine Corps, he suffered from PTSD and struggled to adjust back to life out of the military.
+Upon leaving the U.S. Marine Corps, he suffered from PTSD and struggled to adjust back to life out of the military.

 But after visiting his father on his farm in White Lake, Klimes found a new calling.